tfwillems/HipSTR/README.md

 1. Analyze each chromosome in parallel using the **--chrom** option.
 For example, **--chrom chr2** will only genotype the BED regions on chr2
 2. Utilize the length-based genotyper instead of the sequence-based genotyper using the **--len-genotyper** flag.
 This will vastly accelerate analyses, but it only considers the sizes of indels in reads independently.
 As a result, it is incapable of determining the exact sequence of an STR and is susceptible to alignment errors
+3. If you have hundreds of BAM files, we recommend that you merge them into a more manageable number (10-100) using the `samtools merge` command.
+Large numbers of BAMs can lead to slow disk IO and poor performance

 ## Call Filtering